davidrhoden/davidrhoden-basic-netlify/timeline/betty-jo-note-aug-15-2005.md

 ---
 title: I worked at a law firm with miserable people.
 date: 2005-08-15T15:00:00.000
 excerpt: It was miserable.
 I made it a little bit fun though.
-summary: It was miserable.
-I made it a little bit fun though.
 category: timeline
 image: /static/img/timeline/betty-jo-note-aug-15-2005.jpg
 tags: